weiliangc3/stubbah/README.md

 - UI to remove state of provider ❌
 - Counts/captures requests, and what stubs they match etc ❌
 - UI to look at count/captured requests ❌
-- Counter for amount of times a stub is triggered on the display pact page ❌
+- Counter for amount of times a stub is triggered on the display stub page ❌
+- Reset counter for amount of times a stub is triggered on the display stub page ❌

 ### Pie in the sky ideas